Maps

 Day 3: Culture

-After yesterday’s adventures, you’ll want a leisurely morning.
-Ease into your day with a full sit-down breakfast.
-Consider Caramba or The Wildflower, who excel in gourmet breakfasts.
-Then, get ready to nourish your brain and experience a more cerebral side to mountain life.
+After yesterday’s adventures, ease into the day with a full sit-down breakfast.
+Consider Caramba or The Wildflower, both of whom excel in gourmet breakfasts.
+Then get ready to nourish your brain and experience a more cerebral side of mountain life.

-Whistler’s resort culture may only go back one hundred years, but the Indigenous cultures of the Squamish and Lil’wat Nations have been connected to these mountains since time immemorial.
-Deepen your understanding of the local Indigenous peoples at the Squamish Lil’wat Cultural Centre, where the two nations work together to immerse guests in their cultures via interpretive displays, art exhibits, and guided tours.
-Come with an open mind and prepare for a shift in your perspective.
+Whistler’s resort culture may only go back a hundred years, but the Indigenous cultures of the Squamish and Lil’wat Nations have been connected to these mountains since time immemorial.
+Deepen your understanding of the local Indigenous Peoples at the Squamish Lil’wat Cultural Centre, where these two nations work together to immerse guests in their respective cultures via interpretive displays, art exhibits, and guided tours.
+Come with an open mind and heart, and be prepared for a shift in perspective.

 Expand your appreciation of British Columbia art at the Audain Art Museum, one of the most exquisite architectural experiences in the province and an absolute must for art lovers.
-The permanent collection houses a diversity of art in both Indigenous and western-inspired styles, from contemporary works by artists such as Lawrence Paul Yuxweluptun, Brian Jungen, and Jeff Wall, to classics by famed BC artists E.G. Hughes, Emily Carr, and Jack Shadbolt.
+The Permanent Collection houses artworks by the province’s most celebrated artists, from renowned contemporary artists such as Lawrence Paul Yuxweluptun, Brian Jungen, and Jeff Wall, to classics by famed BC artists E.J.
+Hughes, Emily Carr, and Jack Shadbolt.
 You will not want to rush your visit.

 Extend your art crawl further by taking a self-guided tour of Whistler’s creative spaces.
-Pick up an Arts Whistler map where you can uncover independent studios and galleries to get up close with Whistler’s thriving arts scene.
+Pick up an Arts Whistler Culture Map to uncover independent studios and galleries, and get up close with Whistler’s thriving arts scene.

-By evening, enjoy the diversity of Whistler’s cuisine.
-Tip: You’ll want to plan ahead and book a reservation in advance.
-If you’re craving Mediterranean cuisine, consider Il Caminetto for fresh, contemporary Italian or Indian Masala Bistro for a fresh curry and and paneer.
-If Mexican’s more your scene, try The Mexican Corner for queso fundido, tacos and Mexican classics like enchiladas.
-If you’re in the mood for Japanese, Sushi Village is a Whistler staple and has an extensive list of sashimi, nigiri, and innovative house rolls.
+In the evening, enjoy the immense variety of Whistler’s cuisine.
+(Tip: You’ll want to plan ahead and book a reservation in advance.)
+If you’re craving Mediterranean cuisine, consider Il Caminetto for fresh, contemporary Italian, or Indian Masala Bistro for a flavourful curry.
+If Mexican’s more your scene, try The Mexican Corner for queso fundido, tacos, or enchiladas.
+If you’re in the mood for Japanese, Sushi Village is a Whistler staple with an extensive list of sashimi, nigiri, and innovative house rolls.

 After dinner, take in Vallea Lumina, a unique attraction that only happens at dusk.
-This multimedia storytelling experience takes you on an illuminated journey through Whistler’s Cougar Mountain and will no doubt leave you feeling enchanted.
+This multimedia storytelling experience takes you on an illuminated journey through Whistler’s Cougar Mountain that will leave you feeling enchanted.

 Aerial Obstacle Course | The Adventure Group